caoding1996/V2X-Lane-Change-for-Emergency-Vehicle-Preemption/README.md

 4. Run the omnetpp.ini in the IDE.

-# Functionality of the code
+# Functionality of the Code

 1. Vehicles give way: There is an emergency vehicle (EV) behind, and the autonomous vehicles (AVs) in front will give way to it after receiving the WSM message.
 ![image](https://github.com/caoding1996/V2X-Lane-Change-for-Emergency-Vehicle-Preemption/blob/main/before.png)